Ashok0/EnderalVREssentials-Nightly/README.md

 - Recommend installing with Vanilla (i.e., None), Realistic Aspen Trees, SFO Snowy Pine Trees with all other settings left at default.
 - Keep \DYNDOLOD\ folders.
 Used by DynDOLOD 3.
 - Remove the plugin's "Worldspace" data in xEdit.
 - After running DynDOLOD 3...
-1) Delete ESP file as plugin is untested with Enderal VR.
+1) Optionally delete ESP file to save a plugin slot.
 2) Navigate to \Enhanced Vanilla Trees SE-Lush Trees\meshes\landscape\trees\ and remove SRG_ prefix from filenames.
 Required if not using plugin.

 [**HD Dead Trees and Driftwoods v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/35308?tab=files): Combine "4K Parallax Treebark" and "Spooknik's - Tundra Trees HD" to achieve HD dead trees and driftwoods.
 Contains original mods port.